-The growth spurt usually occurs in girls about two years before boys and in many countries the average 12 year girl is similar or taller than the average 12 year old boy.
+The growth spurt usually occurs in girls about two years before boys and in many countries the average height of a 12-year old girl is similar or taller than the average 12-year old boy.

 The physical development of girls during puberty is described in the Tanner model:

 The following diagram compiles several studies to show the average age at which American girls go through the various stages of puberty:

 A UK study suggests that British girls are perhaps six months later, but conversely a South African study suggests that girls in that country are up to a year earlier.
 The regional differences mean very little given a consistent finding that locally boys lag girls through puberty by one to two years.

 Waist and Hips